Utah Deaf History and Culture

 Jean Massieu School of the Deaf in Salt Lake City, Utah

 2011: In 2011, the ASL/English Bilingual Program at the Utah Schools for the Deaf and the Blind in Ogden, Utah, was named the "Kenneth Burdett School of the Deaf" in honor of Kenneth C. Burdett.
 Kenneth was an alumnus of the school, having graduated in 1929, and later became a teacher at the Utah School for the Deaf.
 He had a long history connected to the school, serving four decades from 1934 to 1974.
-While at the Utah School for the Deaf, Kenneth served in various roles, including as a student, boy's supervisor, head basketball coach, athletic director, teacher, printing instructor, and curriculum coordinator.
+While at the Utah School for the Deaf, Kenneth served in various roles, including as a former student, boys' supervisor, head basketball coach, athletic director, teacher, printing instructor, and curriculum coordinator.

 Picture